wearefuturegov/outpost-api-service/readme.md

 This is [Outpost](https://github.com/wearefuturegov/outpost)'s public API component.

-It's a simple Node.js app which queries information from a MongoDB collection and publishes it as a read-only, rate-limited API.
+It's a simple Node.js app which queries information from a MongoDB collection and publishes it as a read-only, rate-limited REST API.

 It's not useful by itself — it depends on a public index built by Outpost.
 The API it outputs is consumable by [Scout](https://github.com/wearefuturegov/scout-x).